Advice on how public bodies can support the Homes for Ukraine scheme.

 The host will not lose any exemption from council tax if they offer accommodation to a person who has a visa under the Homes for Ukraine sponsorship scheme.

 If the host provides accommodation in a second home the higher premium council tax will not be charged.
+The person residing in the property will be liable to pay council tax at the standard rate.

 Support for people from Ukraine seeking employment is managed by the UK Government at the Department for Work and Pensions (DWP).
 Employment support will be assessed at a local level by resettlement teams.
 DWP Work Coaches will signpost individuals to suitable employability and skills support.